-Project SAFE works to improve the services offered criminalized black women who are survivors of intimate partner violence and sexual assault.
+Project SAFE works to improve the services offered to criminalized black women who are survivors of intimate partner violence and sexual assault.

 On any given day, black women in the United States are three times more likely than white women to be behind bars.
 And more than eight out of 10 black women engaged in the criminal justice system in the United States are survivors of domestic violence and sexual abuse.